asheeshcric/blog/_posts/2019-02-11-idiomatic-python.md

 ---
 title: Tricks for writing idiomatic Python code
+description: Some cool Python tricks that can make your code look elegant
 ---

 This post reveals some cool **Python3** tricks that can make your code look elegant and